sleicht/dotfiles/README.md

 ### Install Homebrew formulae

-When setting up a new Mac, you may want to install some common [Homebrew](https://brew.sh/) formulae (after installing Homebrew, of course):
+When setting up a new Mac,
+you may want to install some common [Homebrew](https://brew.sh/) formulae (after installing Homebrew):

 ```bash
 ./brew.sh
 ```

-Some of the functionality of these dotfiles depends on formulae installed by `brew.sh`.
+Some functionality of these dotfiles depends on formulae installed by `brew.sh`.
 If you don’t plan to run `brew.sh`, you should look carefully through the script and manually install any particularly important ones.
 A good example is Bash/Git completion: the dotfiles use a special version from Homebrew.

 ## Feedback